2buttonchess/limchess/Report.md

    *before* presenting them to the player required us to be able to tag each possible move and thus to precisely identify which of many similar responses was related to which move.
-Further, each response is often several similar messages, which later messages giving more accurate evaluations.
+Further, each response is often several similar messages, with later messages giving more accurate evaluations.
 The quantity of information is generally useful, but in this case it was overwhelming to attempt to program asynchronously.
 We solved this by (1) rating moves after they have been played, so that we only have to identify one move's response,